OpenSWPC/OpenSWPC.github.io/src/2._Parameters/0205_output.en.md

 the seismic waveform at stations.

 For snapshot files, the user may choose from an originally defined binary format (obsolete and not recommended) or a `NetCDF` file (recommended).
 The waveforms are usually exported in `SAC` format.
+Optionally, users can choose the `CSF` format which is concatenated `SAC` data into s single binary file.

 The endian conversion is not performed at the time of the data output.
-However, the official libraries of `NetCDF` and `SAC` automatically detect the endian format and convert them if necessary.
+Notice that the official libraries of `NetCDF` and `SAC` automatically detect the endian format and convert them if necessary.
 Therefore, users do not have to worry about the differences in endian formats between machines.